 - High avalanche effect Any change in input produces a significant change in the MAC result.

 Keys for Challenge and Response AuthenticationLocks for electronic keys, with and without contact, have been developed by several companies worldwide and are deployed in large numbers.
 Their main component is a microcontroller with built-in firmware, (i.e., the software program) and memory that stores the criteria for the keys to be accepted by the lock, (e.g., identification numbers or text strings).
 By design, the lock has all the resources to work with challenge and response keys.
 All the lock needs is a firmware upgrade.

-shows the details.
+The DS1961S challenge and response iButton with SHA-1 engine was introduced in the year 2002.
+A contactless device, the MAX66140 ISO 15693-Compliant Secure Memory Fob, followed in 2010.
+Although their communication interface and form factor are very different, both devices have a lot in common.
+Table 1 shows the details.
 They both support SHA-1 authentication using a 64-bit secret and have 1024 bits of user-programmable EEPROM.
 The secret can be loaded or computed—no authentication is needed for this step—and write-protected.
 Writing to the memory requires authentication, i.e., one can only write if the secret stored in the device is known.
 As a newer development, the MAX66140 uses a 5-byte challenge compared to the 3-byte challenge used with the DS1961S.
 The MAX66140 also has memory write-cycle counters, which make tamper detection easy and extend the device's application beyond access control to closed-loop monetary systems.